seamapi/react/README.md

 $ npm start
 ```

-The deployed storybook runs in docs mode with does not contain the full storybook.
+The deployed storybook runs in docs mode which does not contain the full storybook.
 Develop the storybook in docs mode with

 ```